sunnydayw/Yelp-Clone/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+It take me little while to understand the yelpClinet.swfit, wish to have class on how to process json data

 ## License

-Copyright [yyyy] [name of copyright owner]
+Copyright [2016] [Qingtian]

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.